Study in New Zealand

 See also: Top Universities in New Zealand

 1.2.
-Plenty of opportunities to work during and after graduation
+Numerous work opportunities during study and after graduation

 1.3.
 Many attractive scholarships to study in New Zealand